lisajamhoury/listen-azure/README.md

 You will need to be running Windows 10 and have the [Azure Kinect Camera SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download) installed for the app to run correctly.

-Download and unzip [release 0.0.1 NEED LINK HERE XXXXXXXXXXXXX]().
+Download and unzip [release 0.0.1](https://github.com/lisajamhoury/listen-azure/releases/tag/0.0.1).
 Make sure you download the file that is labeled "xxxx.zip," not the files labeled "Source Code."

 Once the file downloads, unzip the folder directly at the C:\ drive level to avoid an error with Windows filename size limitations.